-A Rhombus has two axis of symmetry, created by the diagonals.
+A Rhombus has two axes of symmetry, created by the diagonals.
 Since it is symmetrical, the diagonals bisect the angles, as we will show using triangle congruence.

 In a rhombus ABCD, prove that the diagonals bisect the angles.